nicolejkeeney/fluxnet_ESI/README.md

 # Project description

-Code, figures, and data for Fall 2020 senior thesis at UC Berkeley in Atmospheric Science, written by Nicole Keeney and advised by Prof Dennis Baldocchi.
+Code for senior honors thesis in Atmospheric Science @ UC Berkeley, written by Nicole Keeney and advised by Prof Dennis Baldocchi.

 Title: Evaluation of a simple parameterization of the Evaporative Stress Index using FLUXNET data and a planetary boundary layer model